Enjoy a gentle stroll overlooking The Mere, watch the many water birds that flock here and relax over tea and cake in the historic Boathouse.

 The thick glacial sands, gravels and boulder clays of the Cheshire Basin extend southward into North Shropshire, where they produce a flat or gently undulating landscape.
 In and around Ellesmere this landscape is interspersed with hummocks and lakes formed in front of receding glaciers.
 The meres and mosses including those surrounding Ellesmere were formed by the retreat of glaciers during the last ice age some 12,000 years ago.
+This is part of the wider Meres and Mosses area.
 The meres that were formed are known as ‘kettle holes’ and resulted from large blocks of ice from the glacier creating deep holes in the glacial moraine.
 Local soils within the park are of the typical brown earths (non-alluvial loamy soils with a non-calcareous subsoil) and typical stagnogley soils (clay enriched subsoil with distinct topsoil).

 The landscape and archaeology features and the history of the park’s evolution are key to understanding its significance nationally and regionally.
 Its exploitation and use extends from pre-history for fishing, then for defence during the 11th century, through industrial exploitation in the 17th century and ultimately for recreation, initially solely for the gentry during the 19th century and ultimately by the public from the mid 20th century onwards.